-LESSER ANTILLES & TRINIDAD BIRDING TOUR: DETAILED ITINERARY
+LESSER ANTILLES BIRDING TOUR WITH TRINIDAD & THE BAHAMAS: DETAILED ITINERARY

-Lesser Antilles: Day 4 We will return to Antigua this morning and then take a flight southwards to the island of Dominica for a three nights stay near its tiny capital, Roseau.
+Lesser Antilles: Day 4 We will return to Antigua this morning and then take a flight southwards to the island of Dominica for a two nights stay near its tiny capital, Roseau.
 We may arrive in time for some initial exploration.

 As well as spending time parrot watching (or rather, ‘parrot waiting’), we will explore the adjacent rainforest, which is excellent for birds and a beautiful place to stroll on the excellent trail system.
-Here amongst the huge trees and beautiful tree-ferns we have another good chance for the shy Forest Thrush, whilst other Lesser Antillean endemics include Lesser Antillean Swift, Blue-headed Hummingbird (otherwise only found on Martinique), the endearing Lesser Antillean Pewee, Lesser Antillean Flycatcher, Scaly-breasted Thrasher, Brown Trembler (of one of the southern forms) and Plumbeous Warbler (shared only with Guadeloupe).
-The Lesser Antilles form of the Antillean Euphonia (a very distinctive form with a ‘feminized’ male plumage) surely merits specific status.
+Here amongst the huge trees and beautiful tree-ferns, we have another good chance for the shy Forest Thrush, whilst other Lesser Antillean endemics include Lesser Antillean Swift, Blue-headed Hummingbird (otherwise only found on Martinique), the endearing Lesser Antillean Pewee, Lesser Antillean Flycatcher, Scaly-breasted Thrasher, Brown Trembler (of one of the southern forms) and Plumbeous Warbler (shared only with Guadeloupe).
+The Lesser Antilles form of the Antillean Euphonia (a very distinctive form with a ‘feminized’ male plumage) may merit specific status.
 There is also a distinctive endemic form of the House Wren, one of four we will see on the tour, all of which have been proposed as distinct species at one time or another.

 Caribbean endemics include Caribbean Elaenia, Rufous-throated Solitaire with its hauntingly beautiful refrain, and the stunning Red-legged Thrush.
 Although not a Caribbean endemic, we shall be keeping a close eye on the skies for Black Swift, a summer visitor here from its unknown winter quarters (presumed to be in South America) and probably easier to observe in Dominica than anywhere else in its peculiar breeding range that extends very patchily from California to the Lesser Antilles.